cilium/cilium/Documentation/install/upgrade.rst

     Kubernetes event handling by listening for k8s events in the operator and mirroring it into the kvstore for reduced overhead in large clusters.

   * ``enable-legacy-services``: enables legacy services (prior v1.5) to prevent from terminating established connections to services when upgrading Cilium from < v1.5 to v1.5.
-If enabled, the option needs to stay enabled until a user is confident that they will not need to downgrade to < v1.5 anymore.
-Disabling and then enabling the option is not possible without breaking the established connections from `Pod` to `Service`.
+When the option is not disabled, legacy services are enabled by default.
+Legacy services need to stay enabled until a user is confident that they will not need to downgrade to < v1.5 anymore.
+Disabling and then enabling legacy services is not possible without breaking the established connections from `Pod` to `Service`.

 Deprecated Options
 ~~~~~~~~~~~~~~~~~~